-- Come prepared to meetings: ex. go over the agenda in advance and prepare questions. - Send the agenda 24-48h beforehand. - Maintain a strict eye on the time.
-Meeting duration can vary.
-1 hour to 1,5 hour can be used as a starting point and adjusted as needed.
+- Come prepared to meetings; for example, go over the agenda in advance and prepare questions. - Send the agenda 24-48 hours beforehand. - Maintain a strict eye on the time.
+The meeting duration can vary.
+1 hour to 1.5 hours can be used as a starting point and adjusted as needed.

-Meeting When (2023) Purpose Agenda Meeting #1 30 January - Get to know each other Start: discuss if anything should be added to the meeting points - 5 min -Discuss goals 1 -Discuss plan Decide how to maintain contact with each other and collaborate in the ABS - 20min Biocass plan Get to know each other - 20 min Specify goal(s) to achieve - 20 min Specify a plan to achieve the goal(s) - 20 min Closing: plan next meeting - 5 min Meeting #2 6 February -Discuss first steps taken Start: discuss if anything should be added to the meeting points - 5 min -Reflect 2 and Discuss steps taken - 20min decide on follow-up steps Reflect on the steps taken - 30 min Discuss if the goal and/or plan should be adjusted and how - 20 min Closing: plan next meeting - 5 min Meeting #3 Meeting #3 13 February (or more!) together to bond (ex. gaming, sports, eat Start: discuss if anything should be added to the meeting points - 5 min Discuss steps taken - 20min together) Reflect on the steps taken - 30 min
+Meeting When (2023/2024) Purpose Agenda

+Meeting #1 eeting #1 14 - Get to know each other Start: discuss if anything should be added to the meeting points - 5 min

+-Discuss goals 1 -Discuss plan Decide how to maintain contact with each other and collaborate in the ABS - 20min

+Get to know each other - 20 min

+Specify goal(s) to achieve - 20 min

+Specify a plan to achieve the goal(s) - 20 min

+Closing: plan next meeting - 5 min

+Meeting #2 21 December -Discuss the first steps taken -Reflect 2 and decide on follow-up steps Start: discuss if anything should be added to the meeting points - 5 min

+Discuss steps taken - 20 min

+Reflect on the steps taken - 30 min

+Discuss if the goal and/or plan should be adjusted and how - 20 min

+Closing: plan next meeting - 5 min

+Meeting #3 28 December -Plan an activity (or more!) together to bond (ex. gaming, sports, eating together) Start: discuss if anything should be added to the meeting points - 5 min

+Discuss steps taken - 20 min

-1 Start with the end goal in mind and break it down into small actionable sub-goals.
+1 Start with the end goal in mind and break it down into small, actionable sub-goals.
 Be reasonable with what is feasible given the timeframe and the goal itself.

-2 We suggest using Gibbs' Reflective Cycle (similar to the STARR method, but with emotion).
-Additional info can be found here:
+2 We suggest using Gibbs' Reflective Cycle (similar to the STARR-method, but with emotion).
+Additional information can be found here: